open-mmlab/mmaction2/docs/en/user_guides/1_config.md

-        save_best='auto',  # Specified metric to mearsure the best checkpoint during evaluation max_keep_ckpts=3),  # The maximum checkpoints to keep sampler_seed=dict(type='DistSamplerSeedHook'))  # Data-loading sampler for distributed training env_cfg = dict( # Dict for setting environment cudnn_benchmark=False,
-      mp_cfg=dict(mp_start_method='fork', opencv_num_threads=0), # Parameters to setup multiprocessing
-      dist_cfg=dict(backend='nccl')) # Parameters to setup distributed training, the port can also be set
+        save_best='auto',  # Specified metric to mearsure the best checkpoint during evaluation max_keep_ckpts=3),  # The maximum checkpoints to keep sampler_seed=dict(type='DistSamplerSeedHook'))  # Data-loading sampler for distributed training env_cfg = dict(  # Dict for setting environment cudnn_benchmark=False,  # Whether to enable cudnn benchmark mp_cfg=dict(mp_start_method='fork', opencv_num_threads=0), # Parameters to setup multiprocessing dist_cfg=dict(backend='nccl')) # Parameters to setup distributed training, the port can also be set

   log_processor = dict(
     type='LogProcessor',  # Log processor used to format log information window_size=20,  # Default smooth interval
-    by_epoch=True)  # Whether to format logs with epoch stype vis_backends = [  # Visual backend config list
+    by_epoch=True)  # Whether to format logs with epoch type vis_backends = [  # Visual backend config list
     dict(type='LocalVisBackend')]  # Local visualization backend
   visualizer = dict(
       type='ActionVisualizer',  # Universal Visualizer for classification task vis_backends=[dict(type='LocalVisBackend')])  # Local visualization backend
   log_level = 'INFO'  # The level of logging
-  resume = False  # Resume from a checkpoint load_from = None  # load checkpoint as a pre-trained model from a given path.
-If resume == True, resume training from the checkpoint, otherwise load checkpoint without resuming
+  resume = False  # Whether to resume from the checkpoint defined in `load_from`.
+If `load_from` is None, it will resume the latest checkpoint in the `work_dir`. load_from = None  # Load model checkpoint as a pre-trained model from a given path.
+This will not resume training.
   ```

 ### Config System for Spatio-Temporal Action Detection